adamnovak/gi-kubernetes-autoscaling-config/README.md

     export JOIN_ENDPOINT="$(curl http://checkip.amazonaws.com):6443"
     env | grep "^JOIN_"
     ```
-    If provisioning spot nodes, make sure to include label and/or taints in WORKER_LABEL_SPEC and/or WORKER_TAINT_SPEC, such as `node-labels: 'eks.amazonaws.com/capacityType=SPOT'` or `node-taints: 'cloud.google.com/gke-preemptible=true'"`.
     To check a YAML for syntax, use `cloud-init devel schema -c kubenode.credentials.cloud-config.yaml`.
 3. Pack together all the YAML files appropriate for your target AMI into a base64-encoded single-line user data blob.
 For CentOS 7, you will need to include `kubenode.centos7.cloud-config.yaml`, and for Ubuntu you will need `kubenode.ubuntu.cloud-config.yaml`.
+You will also need to include the appropriate config YAML for your architecture and spot-ness.
     ```
     umask 0066
     cloud-init devel make-mime \
         -a kubenode.cloud-config.yaml:cloud-config \
         -a kubenode.credentials.cloud-config.yaml:cloud-config \
         -a kubenode.centos7.cloud-config.yaml:cloud-config \
+        -a kubenode.config.amd64.ondemand.cloud-config.yaml:cloud-config \
     | gzip -c | base64 | tr -d '\n' > user-data.txt
     ```
     Or for Ubuntu: